dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 ### isResultDeduplicationEnabled

-Returns whether the duplicate filter feature is enabled for the specified result item type.
+Returns whether the result deduplication feature is enabled for the specified result item type.

 <div class="sample-code-prefix"></div>
 >- Objective-C